List of guitar tunings: Dropped

 Two and one half steps down from standard Drop A. Used by Oceano, Currents and Erra on their most recent singles and Invent, Animate since their album "Heavener".
 A variant of this tuning is used by Vildhjarta (E-C-F-A♯-D♯-G♯-C) on their album "Måsstaden under vatten" a Pitch Shifter is heavily utilized.
-Northlane (E-A-E-A-D-F♯-B) on "Vultures" and "Paradigm" on Alien and "Abomination" and "Inamorata" on Obsidian.
+Northlane on "Vultures" and "Paradigm" on Alien and "Abomination" and "Inamorata" on Obsidian (E-A-E-A-D-F♯-B).